Job Title: Contract & Grant Officer Job Family: Finance Job Series: Contract and Grant Administrator Job Code: 4478 Grade: I Exemption: Exempt

 The Office of Research Administration (ORA), manages the administrative processes related to the entire lifecycle of sponsored research from proposal submission through award closeout.
 ORA submits nearly 3,300 new proposals annually and manages more than 5,500 active sponsored projects.

-The Contract and Grant Officer (CGO) within the Office of Research Administration has delegated signing authority on behalf of the university to endorse proposals for extramural funding and prepare, review and negotiate a full array of contracts, subcontracts, grants and other agreements.
-This CGO position will work primarily in the areas of research-related agreements, such as data use agreements and collaboration agreements.
+The Contract and Grant Officer (CGO) within the Office of Research Administration has delegated signing authority on behalf of the university to endorse proposals for extramural funding and prepare, review and negotiate a full array of contracts, subcontracts, grants and other agreements including research-related agreements, such as data use agreements and collaboration agreements.
 As part of a service-driven organization, ORA is looking for Contract & Grant Officers who approach learning and problem solving with enthusiasm, who are organized and focused to manage a significant workload, who adapt easily to changing situations and views new opportunities as creative challenges.

 Conduct comprehensive analysis and negotiation of complex non-sponsored, research-related agreements.

 Advise and assist department administrators, principal investigators, and staff; interpret and explain agreement provisions and terms.